Getting To Mr. Right (a novel): The Editing Process by Carol Balawyder

 Thelma also brainstormed solutions with me to fix content issues.

-I particularly appreciated the brainstorming with Thelma.
+I particularly appreciated this.
 It made me feel that we were partners.

 At one point Thelma wrote: